Ilkley Library, Station Road, Ilkley, LS29 8HA – Visit Now

 Nearly 3000 people ordering and collecting books

 Since the pandemic, Ilkley Library has joined together with other Bradford district libraries to supply a hugely successful ‘order and collect’ book service.
-This initiative allows people to order books from the Library by phone, which can then be picked up at an agreed time slot, giving people access to much needed mental stimulation at a time when it may be hard to find.
+This initiative allows people to order books from the Library by phone, which are then picked up at an agreed time slot.
 The scheme was so popular they had nearly 3000 people ordering and collecting books within the first few weeks.